AdamTovatt/multipublish/README.md

 --self-contained [true, false]
 ```

-All other `dotnet publish` arguments are supported and passed through unchanged.
+All other `dotnet publish` arguments are supported and passed through unchanged (hopefully, I haven't tested them all).

 ## Zip Output